 Overview of the Medical Degree

-Our program aims to educate medical students and provide health professionals with the highest scientific standards.
-We prioritize conducting high-quality research in collaboration with both Greek and international research centers.
-Students in our program have the opportunity to participate in various research programs and gain hands-on experience in Laboratories and Medical Departments.
-We prioritize the dissemination of ethical values governing medical practice, ensuring that our students and young medical doctors acquire the scientific knowledge necessary to diagnose and effectively manage health problems.
+Our program is dedicated to educating medical students and providing health professionals with the highest scientific standards.
+We are committed to prioritizing high-quality research in collaboration with Greek and international research centers.
+In our program, students have exclusive access to diverse research programs and invaluable hands-on experience in cutting-edge laboratories and medical departments/clinics, both in patients and outpatients.
+Our unwavering commitment to imparting ethical values that govern medical practice guarantees that our students and young medical doctors acquire the scientific knowledge necessary to confidently diagnose and manage health problems effectively

 Educational objectives

-The graduates of the Medical Degree English Program should have acquired
+Upon completion of the Medical Degree English Program, graduates are expected to have acquired the following

-v. ethics, high sense of responsibility, professionalism and dedication to the patients who have to serve.
+v.
+Ethical conduct, a strong sense of responsibility, professionalism, and dedication to the patients they will serve.

 12